 Her gaze swept her surroundings, and I pretended to stretch.
 I presumed Derek said something and the wind carried her laughter to my ears.

-Slender fingers rested on his bicep, green fingernails winked at me.
-She stepped closer to him and I froze.
-Any pretentious action was forgotten.
+Her slender fingers rested on his bicep.
+Green fingernails winked at me.
+She stepped closer to him, and I froze.
+Any pretentious action on my part was forgotten.
 Those fingers crawled further up his arm.
 My eyes narrowed, wishing I could have seen his face.
 She took another step towards him.
 My heart skipped a beat.